Mampi-Das/Mampi-Das/README.md

-# Hi, I'm Mampi Das
+# Hi, I'm Mampi Das 👋

 ## About Me

-I am an undergraduate Electrical Engineering student at the National Institute of Technology Agartala.
+Electrical Engineering undergraduate at the National Institute of Technology Agartala with interests in Electrical Engineering, Data Analytics, and Problem Solving.
+I enjoy applying engineering principles and analytical thinking to solve real-world challenges while continuously learning and building practical skills.

-I am passionate about understanding electrical systems, solving engineering problems, and applying technology to real-world challenges.
-Alongside my core studies, I have developed interests in data analytics, programming, and engineering-focused projects that combine analytical thinking with practical implementation.

-I believe in continuous learning and enjoy exploring both the theoretical and practical aspects of engineering.

 ---